Who says there's no mystery anymore? Ranking the best matchups from the All-Star Game

 20. Corey Dickerson vs. Neshek: 10.5 points

 This was actually the lowest tandem score I gave to the players in a matchup, lower even than Garcia and Hand, but it delivered.
-Neshek, a sidearmer and a relative soft-tosser in this company, used all sorts of trickery, throwing three strikes on three different pitch types from three very different release points.
+Neshek, a sidearmer and a relative soft-tosser in this company, used all sorts of trickery, throwing three strikes on three pitch types from three very different release points.
 He got Dickerson out on an 0-2 changeup from an overhand, almost quick-pitch delivery.

 19. Michael Conforto vs. Osuna: 11 points